uhasker/getting-things-done-in-next-js/src/chapter1/09-functional-thinking.md

 ### Pure Functions

-A function is called **pure** if its outputs (the returned values) depend only on its inputs and if the function does not have any _side effects_ (i.e. it doesn't change program state and doesn't write anything to an external data source).
+A function is called **pure** if its outputs (the returned values) depend only on its inputs and if the function doesn't have any _side effects_.
+This means that the function doesn't change program state and doesn't write anything to an external data source.

 Here is an example of a pure function: